 The power of ceremony in times of change can not be overestimated.

-What's why letting "the celebration be the gift" can be the most precious gift of all.
+What's why letting "the celebration be the gift" by engaging a professional civil celebrant can be the most precious gift of all.